 Any good business intelligence tool with a real-time decision system can help in building an effective decision-support system.
-However, there is no single system today that provides comprehensive insights on the business aspects by taking into consideration the individual insights from the respective sources discussed above.
+However, there is no single system today that provides comprehensive insights into the business aspects by taking into consideration the individual insights from the respective sources discussed above.

-This requires redefining the information architecture within an enterprise and going beyond the CRM system to leverage the customer information that resides in disparate systems across the enterprise, in order to gain more meaningful insights with greater accuracy and relevance.
+This requires redefining the information architecture within an enterprise and going beyond the CRM system to leverage the customer information that resides in disparate systems across the enterprise in order to gain more meaningful insights with greater accuracy and relevance.

 The ICRM architecture helps achieve this business need.
 Within the ICRM solution architecture, the ICRM system integrates with other legacy systems, external entities, decision support/intelligence tools, and the Enterprise OLAP.

-Customer-related information should be passed on to the Enterprise OLAP through the CRM system, which has the provision to capture data from external entities that are the end-customer touchpoints, like channel partners, OEM partners, points of sale and so on.
+Customer-related information should be passed on to the Enterprise OLAP through the CRM system, which has the provision to capture data from external entities that are the end-customer touchpoints, like channel partners, OEM partners, points of sale, and so on.

 Any customer-related data stored in the legacy application databases is also passed to the enterprise OLAP.
 The enterprise OLAP structure is built so that data from several sources is collected in a structured format, as defined by modeling tools and intelligence tools.

 Intelligence tools take logic and structure from modeling tools, as well as the data in a structured format from the Enterprise OLAP, and build and pass on the required insights — like churn prediction value or propensity to buy — to the ICRM system.

 Customer insights are hidden in the form of data scattered across the enterprise in several source systems.
 A proper mechanism in the form of an “ICRM framework” devised to collect and process this information will derive valuable insights from it.